SebastianG77/big-json-diff/README.md

 $ node_modules/.bin/big-json-diff --bigNumberSupport <path-to-old-file> <path-to-new-file>
 ```

 If you need to call the crorresponding function programatically, you first have to ensure all big numbers are already converted to bignumber.js objects.
-Then simply run the function diffString() and pass the option { bigNumberSupport: true } as displayed in the following example.
+Then simply run the function diffString() and add the option { bigNumberSupport: true } to the function as displayed in the following example.

 ```
 const BigNumber = require('bignumber.js');